Heritage science: Research

 Heritage science is an increasingly lively science domain.
 Materials and techniques of the past are often very difficult to study and state-of-the-art techniques and methods need to be employed.
 Discoveries new to science are often the result of such endeavours, e.g. new antibiotics from bacteria discovered in the Cave of Altamira, in Spain.
 With its wide definition, heritage science spans a significant variety of scientific activities.
 In order to support conservation, access, interpretation and management, heritage science must be based on an interdisciplinary palette of knowledge, from fundamental sciences (chemistry, physics, mathematics, biology) to arts and humanities (conservation, archaeology, philosophy, ethics, history, art history etc.), including economics, sociology, computer sciences and engineering.

 In academia, heritage science is often performed by scientists spending a proportion of their time on heritage-related research.
 The academic field, judged by the number of academic outputs published annually, is steadily increasing.
 This could be taken to estimate the domain size – with the number of outputs in 2014 being 6,800 (Source: Web of Science), it could be assumed that there are about 3,000 heritage scientists active in the field (publishing on average 2 academic publications per year).
 This goes against the generally held view that the field is small.

-The proportion per country varies greatly, about 20% of researchers being active in the US, 15% in the UK, 10% in Italy, 5% France, and 5% in China (with a strong increase in the last decade).
+The proportion per country varies greatly, about 20% of researchers being active in the US, 15% in the UK, 10% in Italy, 5% in France, and 5% in China (with a strong increase in the last decade).